The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords Region of Iceland

 Tilberi - the milk-sucking demons

-They then enwrap the wool around the human rib and the piece of copper and keep it between their breasts.
-Next time they go to communion they spit the sanctified wine out and into the wool with the rib and the copper and the tilberi is thus created.
+The next time they go to communion, they spit the sanctified wine out and into the wool with the rib and the copper, and the tilberi is thus created.

 Tilberi - the milk-sucking demon

-Hence the custom that when women knead the butter they make the sign of the cross in the butter with a finger".
+Hence, the custom was that when women knead the butter, they make the sign of the cross in the butter with a finger".

 The Ritualistic Stone from Viking Times